5 Longest Running Gacha Games of All Time

 Share this article:

 For those unfamiliar with the term, “gacha” refers to a type of game where players can use in-game currency to obtain random virtual items.
-These items can be anything from characters to weapons to accessories, and usually come in the form of collectible cards.
-Gacha games are immensely popular in Japan, and have been for many years.
+These items can be anything from characters to weapons to accessories and usually come as collectible cards.
+Gacha games are immensely popular in Japan and have been for many years.
 In fact, some Gacha games have been running for over a decade!
-Here are five of the longest running Gacha games of all time.
+Here are five of the longest-running Gacha games of all time.

 1. Final Fantasy Brave Exvius